History of probability: Twentieth century

 Probability and statistics became closely connected through the work on hypothesis testing of R. A. Fisher and Jerzy Neyman.
-Their contributions formalized statistical interference, introducing tools such as tools such as significance testing, confidence intervals, and modern experimental design, which remain central to scientific practice today.
+Their contributions formalized statistical inference, introducing tools such as significance testing, confidence intervals, and modern experimental design, which remain central to scientific practice today.
 A hypothesis, for example that a drug is usually effective, gives rise to a probability distribution that would be observed if the hypothesis is true.
 If observations approximately agree with the hypothesis, it is confirmed; if not, the hypothesis is rejected.

 The theory of stochastic processes broadened into such areas as Markov processes and Brownian motion, the random movement of particles suspended in a fluid.
 These models influenced not only physics but also economics, inspiring probability based approaches to stock markets.
 The development of Black–Scholes formula for option pricing is a notable example of probability applied to finance.

 The twentieth century also witnessed long running debates on the interpretations of probability.
 Frequentism, dominant in the mid-century, defined probability as the long running frequency of events.
 Later, Bayesian methods gained renewed attention, emphasizing probability as a measure of belief or evidence, sparking both philosophical and practical discussions in statistics and decision theory.

 The mathematical treatment of probabilities, especially when there are infinitely many possible outcomes, was facilitated by Kolmogorov's axioms (1933).
 These provided rigorous framework based on measured theory, making it possible to define probabilities for an infinite number of outcomes.
 This axiomatic system developed into the standard foundation for modern probability and allowed new applications in physics, genetics, and computer science.
 Kolmogorov also linked his axioms to Cournot's principle, arguing that probability only has empirical meaning if events of vanishingly small probability are treated as practically impossible.
 This philosophical stance helped reconcile abstract mathematics with real-world application.